 Taroona is a major residential suburb approximately 15 minutes drive from the centre of Hobart, Tasmania on the scenic route between Hobart and Kingston.
 Although on the edges of the City of Hobart, Taroona is actually part of the municipality of Kingborough.
 Taroona is an Aboriginal word meaning sea-shell, specifically that of a 'Chiton'.
 The traditional owners of the lands now known as Taroona were the Aboriginal people of the Derwent estuary known as the Mouheneener people.
 Relatively little is known about the indigenous people's use of these lands, although some shell middens are said to have been found along the shorelines.

-Looking for hikes and trails in Taroona or nearby?
-Try these walks with a similar grade.
+Looking for more walks in or near Taroona?
+Try these trails with a similar difficulty grade.

 Favourite